vaystays/api/source/index.html.md

-_offset (optional) | Number of reservations to skip over, where the ordering is consistent but unspecified. start_date (optional) | The start of a date range to query for reservations that check in after this date end_date (optional, but required if start_date present) | The end of a date range to query for reservations that check out before this date
+_offset (optional) | Number of reservations to skip over, where the ordering is consistent but unspecified. start_date (optional) | The start of a date range to query for reservations that check in after this date end_date (optional, but required if start_date present) | The end of a date range to query for reservations that check out before this date addon_fee_ids (optional) | Id's of fees that are addons, can be found from unit rates

 ## Create Reservation